 There’s been a bit of a shift of late.
-Well, there frequently is in music, I suppose, but while people seem to be moaning the fact that rock and indie isn’t selling very well in Britain (all cyclical, believe me, I’ve seen it come and go and come again my 25 years of buying music), there is talk of a nineties revival being afoot.
+Well, there frequently is in music, I suppose, but while people seem to be moaning the fact that rock and indie isn’t selling very well in Britain (all cyclical, believe me, I’ve seen it come and go and come again my 34 years), there is talk of a nineties revical being afoot.
 At the moment, rather than this meaning Britpop, Triphop, speed/uk garage, trance or -God forbid – happy hardcore – what is (currently) being revived is the ‘Alternative’ era of American rock.
-The debut by these Norweigian rockers was actually released in Norway a few years ago, first issued here a year ago, but this year is now having a wider release.
-They share a label with Ringo Deathstarr, which makes perfect sense.
+The debut by these Norweigian rockers was actually released a year ago, but this year is now having a wider release. they share a label with Ringo Deathstarr, which makes perfect sense.

 It’s music to lose yourself in, in the best possible way.
 There’s tracks like ‘Candy Sin’ with its’ walls of feedback, interspersed with more reflective guitar work.
 Ultimately -irrespective of whether there’s a nineties revival or an about-turn of interest in guitar music in the UK, what matters is whether this album is actually any good or not.

 Decay Decoy is released on 21st February on Club AC30 in the UK and in North America via Sonic Unyon on 8th March